What to Do When You Can’t Get Anything Done

-1. Be gracious.
+1. Be gracious with yourself.

 Your insides and their outsides look different, and it’s not an even comparison.
 Apples to oranges, as they say.
 No woman is Wonder Woman.

 If you have a gracious attitude toward yourself, it will show.
 You will have a peace about you that will make your mothering and homekeeping much more beautiful.
 You’ll look like a success because you’re not being too hard on yourself.
 Trust me.
 It sounds weird, but you’ll enjoy yourself a lot more.